aanderse/LdapRecord.com/source/docs/models.md

 Distinguished Name for models that do not have one upon `save`.
 In addition, some LDAP objects require **more** attributes to be set for successful creation.

-For example, to create a `User` object in ActiveDirectory, the `cn` (Common Name) attribute is required.
+For example, to create a `User` object in Active Directory, the `cn` (Common Name) attribute is required.
 If you do not set this attribute, an exception will be thrown upon saving your LDAP model.
 For another example, `OrganizationlUnit`'s must have the `ou` attribute set.